 This instantly placed LUNA as a strong contender among free DAWs, and its recently released Windows beta makes it a valid alternative for cross-platform apps like Waveform Free.

-LUNA can load third-party plugins, which differentiates it from closed-format DAWs like Studio One Prime and Pro Tools – Intro.
+LUNA can load third-party plugins, distinguishing it from closed-format DAWs like Studio One Prime and Pro Tools – Intro.

 The requirement for a free iLok user account (the dongle is not required) is a potential drawback for producers who don’t like using third-party authentication software.
 However, the good news is that LUNA doesn’t require you to own any specific UAD hardware.